lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

         - Your sister [subject]
         - will be [be verb]
         - here [object]
-        - in less than an hour [adverbial of time]
+        - in less than an hour [time adverbial]
     - and
     - We must be at the station to meet her.
         - We [subject]